Modern life is a challenge. Meditation could help.

 This is a long established organisation for Yoga teachers, committed to promoting a greater understanding of Yoga and its safe practice through experience, education, study and training.
-The FAQs on its website cover many points.
-Here are a few [ June 2017 ]:
+In June 2017, the FAQs on its website covered many points.
+Here are a few:

 "At its simplest, yoga is an efficient, safe and controlled method of exercise...
 As physical well-being and bodily awareness improve, students develop deeper breathing and an ability to relax more easily.
 Many also experience an increase in energy levels, greater mental clarity and a general feeling of calmness and control...
 Yoga gives us the space to take the awareness inwards bringing the body, mind and spirit into harmony...
 BWY teachers do underpin yoga practice with philosophy...
 The term 'Hatha Yoga' covers all types of physical yoga.
 Placing an emphasis on postures with breathing and relaxation, it's suitable for all ages and levels of ability, making it ideal for beginners.
 Classes that are described as 'Hatha' tend to involve slow-paced stretching with some simple breathing exercises and meditation."

 There is a reference above to a harmony of body, mind and spirit but these are all parts of the individual.
 The British Wheel of Yoga is not emphasising the scope to achieve any connection to something external, whether you regard that something as mankind, or as nature, or as God.